phuctm97/img-nodejs/README.md

 - **icons** are loaded from [Simple Icons], use names appearing on its website as inputs here.
 Not found icons will be ignored.

-- **colors** are valid CSS colors, or `default` to use Simple Icons's suggested colors, or `invert` to invert the default colors.
+- **colors** are valid CSS colors, or `default` to use Simple Icons' suggested colors, or `invert` to invert the default colors.

 - **target** helps generate images suitable for distribution to a specific platform, currently supports DEV.to (`devto`) and Open Graph (`og`).

-All query params are optional, a reasonable default will be used when neccesary.
+All query params are optional, a reasonable default will be used when necessary.

 **Example**: